 Being culturally competent means we are able to provide care that is inclusive of our patients' perspective, cultural and spiritual values and beliefs.
 It means that our care is patient and family-centered.
 Our mission at Barnes-Jewish Hospital is to take exceptional care of people.
 The Center for Diversity and Cultural Competence is one more way we are living up to our mission.
 Through the Center’s programs, our staff is equipped to care for our patients regardless of their diverse identity.
 Some of our programs are highlighted to demonstrate how we address our patient’s unique needs.

 Refugee Health and Interpreter Services

 Led by Barbara Bogomolov, RN, this is a multicultural team of nearly 30 interpreters, a women's health coordinator, a health outreach team and a nurse.
-This team provides services to patients and their families through at least 42,000 encounters each year in more than 80 languages.
+This team provides services to patients and their families through more than 50,000 encounters a year in more than 100 languages.

 Barnes-Jewish Hospital has a rich history of providing services to the culturally diverse patient population of St. Louis region.
 By integrating Refugee Health and Interpreter Services into the Center for Diversity and Cultural Competence, we will broaden awareness and access to the services to be more sensitive to each patient's unique social, cultural and linguistic needs.